opensistemas-hub/osbrain/docs/source/considerations.rst

    #. ``on_init()``: which is executed on initialization and will, in this
       case, simply bind a ``'PUSH'`` communication channel.
    #. ``hello()``: which simply logs a *Hello* message when it is executed.
 #.
 When connecting *Bob* to *Alice*, we need the address where *Alice* binded
    to.
 As the binding was executed on initialization, we need to use the ``addr()`` method, which will return the address associated to the alias passed as parameter (in the example above it is ``main``).
+#.
+When setting a handler that is a method already defined in the agent we
+   simply pass a string with the method name.

 Setting initial attributes